komalacharyaa/Dog-Bed-DB/README.md

 developed by Python3.0 that implements a simple key/value database, aims to preserve data in the face of  computer crashes and error conditions.

-# Future Work
+# Future work
-I want to develop a relational database that is clear in concepts, evolve by interfaces to teach concepts in database.
-How?
-By providing APIs for user, they can code iteratively and finish the whole system.
-For example, first providing a SQL parser and let them to make an simple backend in an indirection layer.

-# MeiDB
+I intend to build a relational database framework specifically designed to teach database concepts.
+This will be an evolutionary platform where users progressively implement the system by interacting with graduated APIs.
+The learning process is hands-on and iterative; for example, users will first receive a SQL parser and then code a basic backend indirection layer.